 If you want to launch two virtual machines and you want both of them to communicate with each other; for example, you want to deploy a web server and a database server and you want the web server to talk to the database server..
 For this communication we need a channel and hence we need a network.
 But why virtual networks?
 If you guys have noticed that in cloud there are no wires there are no switches there are no routers, so your VM is connected using a logical connection.
 The two servers are logically isolated and that is why we call it virtual.

 When Azure started, service management API or SM API was being used, but with time Microsoft came up with a new API called Azure resource manager API or ARM.
 So all the latest virtual machines that you deploy, use the ARM API, whereas the classic VMs use SM API.
 The difference between these APIs are more about access control and permission.
-I’ll recommend you to create the latest version as it has more access control than the classic ones.
+I’ll recommend you create the latest version as it has more access control than the classic ones.
 Classic VM’s are obsolete now.

-When your are deciding to move to Azure there are two ways in which you can carry out.
+When you are deciding to move to Azure there are two ways in which you can carry out.

 It is nothing but which is highly available service workloads, it could be commercial online stores.
 It can also be for periodic workloads such as: